Who is a Candidate for Sedation Dentistry?

 If you choose to be sedated for your exam, the doctor will still have to determine if you are a candidate for oral conscious sedation prior to treatment.
-You will have a consultation with the doctor and he will assess your eligibility for sedation.
+You will have a consultation with the doctor and they will assess your eligibility for sedation.
 At this visit, you will not have to step one foot inside a treatment room.
 We understand that fear can make you feel overwhelmed and we will be with you every step of the journey in regaining control over your oral health.

 Do I have to have any treatment done without sedation?

 No. Any treatment done is completely done on your terms.
 We do need to assess that you are a candidate for oral conscious sedation prior to any treatment.
 We will never start any treatment that you have not authorized.
 If you choose to have your examinations done while you are sedated, we will gain your approval at a time you are not sedated for treatment or the approval of your trusted agent, such as your spouse, while you are sedated.

 Sedation Dentistry Training